aglohmeijer/Prog.Project/design and process/PROCESS.md

 # day 13
 - I cannot succesfully implement the variable color scheme for the choropleth.
 Functions which returns colorscheme works, but DataMap doesn't process it right for some reason.
 Can't figure out why (duh, else I would've fixed it).

+# day 14
+- 3.36PM.
+Lots of improvements.
+Implemented d3 linear coloring in choropleth.
+On change in industry choropleth updates with new different color.
+Still error on updating sunburst, but I know the bug;
+- TODO: choropleth legenda, sunburst text/legenda, linegraph through years;